-HepCBC is generally quite enthusiastic about daclatasvir.
-It is not used alone, but is used with one or more other drugs in a combo.
+HepCBC is generally enthusiastic about asunaprevir, though its use is fairly limited compared to daclatasvir.
+It is especially successful with genotype 1B patients.
+We are only aware of its being used in combination with daclatasvir (or daclatasvir+beclabuvir) plus or minus ribavirin, plus or minus interferon.
 A small % of patients report common side-effects such as headache, fatigue, nausea, and diarrhea (plus pruritis or insomnia if ribavirin is added), but these very rarely lead to withdrawal from treatment.
-Daclatasvir (no matter what other drug it is paired with) is particularly well-tolerated and safe, has extremely high efficacy even for patients with 'difficult' profiles (co-infection, cirrhosis, other liver damage, and treatment failure with 1st-generation DAAs), has a short treatment time, has minimal drug-drug interactions and presents unusually high opportunities to individualize treatment combinations.
+Asunaprevir (with daclatasvir or daclatasvir+beclabuvir) is particularly well-tolerated and safe, has extremely high efficacy even for patients with cirrhosis, has a short treatment time, has minimal drug-drug interactions and presents the opportunity to further individualize treatment combinations.

 Patients tend not to differentiate the various new drugs from one another since they're all so much better than the existing ones, and share the characteristics of being mostly tested on genotype 1, far greater efficacy, a far shorter treatment time, no interferon or needles, very few side-effects, and an extremely high price-tag.
-They really like the fact BMS' daclatasvir, in combination with one or more other drugs, will give some competition to Gilead's Harvoni and AbbVie's Holkira Pak, anticipating that the price of a cure will go down and Pharmacare will be more likely to cover their treatment and to get rid of the criterion of proving significant liver damage.
-They also are pleased that it is being reviewed on a stand-alone basis and that the manufacturer seems unusually open to daclatasvir research and its use with products from other companies.
-They are excited about daclatasvir's diverse uses and that it has successfully been through trials paired with asunaprevir, with asunaprevir+beclabuvir (with/without ribavirin), with sofosbuvir (with and without ribavirin), and with asunaprevir+pegylated interferon+ribavirin.
-They are also very pleased to see that some of the most successful trials involve its use with cirrhotics (Unity2, Ally3, and Hallmark trials), with HIV co-infection (Ally3 trial), post-transplant (Ally 3 trial), with genotype 2 (Mark Sulkowski's BMX Study Group trial), with genotype 3 (Ally3 trial), genotype 4 (Unity 2 trial) and with genotype 1 people who have previously failed treatment with pegylated interferon+ribavirin+[EITHER boceprevir OR telaprevir] (Mark Sulkowski's BMS Study Group trial).
+They really like the fact BMS' asunaprevir, in combination with daclatasvir (and possibly other drugs in the future), will give some competition to Gilead's Harvoni and AbbVie's Holkira Pak, anticipating that the price of a cure will go down and Pharmacare will be more likely to cover their treatment and to get rid of the criterion of proving significant liver damage.
+They also are pleased that it is being reviewed on a stand-alone basis and that the manufacturer appears open to research and use of its HCV drugs with products from other companies.
+They are excited about asunaprevir's diverse uses and that it has successfully been through trials paired with not only with daclatasvir, but with daclatasvir+beclabuvir (with/without ribavirin) and with daclatasvir+pegylated interferon+ribavirin.
+They are also very pleased to see that some of the most successful trials involve its use with cirrhotics (Unity2 trial).
 The lack of food requirements is a plus, and the number of pills per day is of little consequence to patients; the addition of ribavirin and/or interferon is more problematic though the shorter treatment time means that the side-effects will not be as serious over time.
-The addition of daclatasvir to Canada's hepatitis C "medicine chest" will be very exciting.
+The addition of asunaprevir to Canada's hepatitis C "medicine chest" will be very exciting.
 Patient advocates are keenly aware of the prospect of actually being able to eradicate the disease entirely from the world, though the price will have to be greatly reduced if we are to truly eliminate it from every person in every country.
 Patient voice: